run-llama/LlamaIndexTS/README.md

 LlamaIndex.TS aims to be a lightweight, easy to use set of libraries to help you integrate large language models into your applications with your own data.

+## Compatibility

-## Multiple JS Environment Support
+### Multiple JS Environment Support

 LlamaIndex.TS supports multiple JS environments, including:

 - Node.js (18, 20, 22) ✅
 - Deno ✅
 - Bun ✅
+- Nitro ✅
+- Vercel Edge Runtime ✅ (with some limitations)
-- React Server Components (Next.js) ✅
+- Cloudflare Workers ✅ (with some limitations)

 For now, browser support is limited due to the lack of support for [AsyncLocalStorage-like APIs](https://github.com/tc39/proposal-async-context)

+### Supported LLMs:

+- OpenAI LLms
+- Anthropic LLms
+- Groq LLMs
+- Llama2, Llama3, Llama3.1 LLMs
+- MistralAI LLMs
+- Fireworks LLMs
+- DeepSeek LLMs
+- ReplicateAI LLMs
+- TogetherAI LLMs
+- HuggingFace LLms
+- DeepInfra LLMs
+- Gemini LLMs

 ## Getting started